benkeser/sieveml/readme.md

 # set a seed because superlearner uses cross validation
 set.seed(12345)

+# to use simple super learner library, use these lines
+SL.lib <- c("SL.glm","SL.mean","SL.rpart")
+# to use super learner library from paper, use these lines
+# SL.lib <- c("SL.glm","SL.mean","SL.rpart.caret1","SL.rf.caret1")

 # fit the tmle at the last time point using survtmle
 tmle.fit <- survtmle(
     ftime = rv144$ftime,